adityadani/pxdocs/content/key-management/aws-kms/vol-enc/_index.md

 ### Using named secret keys

-In this method you will create an AWS Data Key and assign it a unique name.
+In this method, you will create an AWS Data Key and assign it a unique name.
 This data key will then be used for encrypting volumes.

 {{<info>}}
 {{% content "key-management/aws-kms/shared/warning-note.md" %}}